How Norway has avoided the 'curse of oil'

-"But it is true we have a higher cost level than any comparable country."'We respect hard work'
+"But it is true we have a higher cost level than any comparable country."

 Those costs can be quite shocking for a visitor.
 In cafe overlooking Bergen's fish market, while sipping a cappuccino costing almost $10, Tone Hartvedt from Business Region Bergen explains that costs are simply comparable to wages.

 "It may sound surprising, but for us it is not too expensive," says Ms Hartvedt.
 "We tend to have summer and winter holiday houses or cabins, and we can afford life here.
 It is comfortable."